iva-c/ZelenaSled/README.md

 # ZelenaSled
-App for planning green and quiet routes in Ljubljana
+App for planning green, cool and quiet routes in Ljubljana

 # 🌱 Zelena Sled